BrewhouseTeam/brewhouseteam.github.io/_posts/2014-12-30-brewhouse-2014-by-the-numbers.md

   - brewhouse
   - numbers
 shared_square_image: http://brewhouse.io/images/posts/2014/Dec/client-vs-product.jpg
-shared_description: Brewhouse by the numbers.
+shared_description: We love a healthy dose of transparency at Brewhouse.
+Here's our year end, by the numbers.
 ---

 <h2 id="new-hires">